Vatshayan/B.tech-Final-year-project-Machine-learning-on-Flower-Species/README.md

 We are making accuracy and prediction in Iris project through Iris Dataset.
 This is easy and understable for machine learning staters( Naive ) My Codes, thinking, analytics and logic for making this prediction is unmatchable and best !!

+I have written a 3 papers on IRIS Flower Species and Published Paper on Performance Evaluation of Supervised Learning for Iris Flower Species( http://ijirt.org/Article?manuscript=147862 )

+Contact me for Machine Learning Projects and Research papers on various topics!!

 I am Shivam Vatshayan (vatshayanshiv1998@gmail.com)